Start Your Mississippi LLC

 If the name is not in use, you must register the name so that another person can’t use your name.

-Once you decide on a business name that has not been taken, it’s recommended to reserve the name at the Office of the Secretary of State (optional).
+Once you decide on a business name that has not been taken, you can reserve the name at the Office of the Mississippi Secretary of State.
 You must sign the application to reserve the name you choose.
 Once the Secretary of State determines that a name is acceptable, it reserves it for 180 days.

 If the Secretary of State receives an application with the applicable filing fees and accepts the name, it will forward a copy of the filed name reservation to you.